 One of the world’s best stress busters is play.
 We love to play when we’re children, but as we grow up, we stop – fearful, perhaps, that playing makes us seem less serious, less adult, less mature.
 To answer that, I’d like to quote from Robert Bellah’s very serious book, Religion in Human Evolution: From the Paleolithic to the Axial Age.

 This tradition proposes that humans are a playful species, and we are most fundamentally ourselves when we are not functional.
-Play is not the antithesis of seriousness but the antithesis of work, of sustaining the general scheme of the everyday in which we spend so much of our time.
+Play is not the antithesis of seriousness but the antithesis of work, of sustaining the general scheme of every day in which we spend so much of our time.

 Adding play to your daily routine has immediate mental and physical health benefits.
 You won’t just feel better – you’ll actually BE better.
 I can’t promise you a Habermasian reverie but you never know, it could happen!
 Not sure how to get started?
 Here’s one tip from What’s So Funny About Diabetes? you can use: